-“If there was ever a Christ-like work in the world, it is to go amongst these poor sufferers and bring them the consolation of the gospel.”
+“If there was ever a Christ-like work in the world, it is to go amongst these poor sufferers and bring them the consolation of the gospel.”—Wellesley Bailey

-said Wellesley Bailey, the founder of The Leprosy Mission, after he saw first-hand the appalling living conditions and social isolation of people suffering from leprosy in 1869.
+Wellesley Bailey, the founder of The Leprosy Mission, said this after he saw first-hand the appalling living conditions and social isolation of people suffering from leprosy in 1869.

 It wasn’t until 1913 when Bailey and his wife Alice visited Australia that he inspired locals to found their very own support chapter.

 The Leprosy Mission Australia was formed to raise awareness about leprosy and provide financial support to bring hope and healing to people affected by the disease.

 In 1869, Wellesley was teaching at a mission school in Ambala, India.
 The school principal, Dr Morrison, invited him to visit a small leprosy asylum.
 The experiences of the people there inspired Wellesley to commit to regular visits.
 During his work in Ambala, he wrote regularly to his childhood friend, Alice Graham.
 It was in this correspondence that they became engaged.
 Wellesley Bailey also shared stories from the Ambala leprosy asylum which Alice would pass on to her friends, the Pim sisters.